GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

 1. A web interface that uses Cloud Bigtable to track the number of visits from an opaque version of your Google account.
 1. A simple REST interface that can read and write arbitrary data to a Cloud Bigtable table using GET, POST, and DELETE verbs.

-SECURITY WARNING - This app provides NO SECURITY protections for the two tables you create (**`gae-hello`** and **`from-json`** -- they are open to any user on the internet through this app.
-It is suggested that instances should only be available testing and that only test data be used.
+SECURITY WARNING - This app provides NO SECURITY protections for the two tables you create (**`gae-hello`** and **`from-json`**) are open to any user on the internet through this app.
+We suggest that instances should only be available while testing and that test data be used.

 ## Table of Contents
 1. [Requirements](#Requirements)